 - In a large mixing bowl, combine the flour, baking powder, cinnamon, baking soda, salt, ginger and nutmeg.
 Blend well with a whisk.
 In a separate, small bowl, toss the raisins with 1 teaspoon flour so they don’t stick together.
 Add the grated carrots, chopped walnuts and floured raisins to the other ingredients and stir to combine.

 - In a medium mixing bowl, combine the oil and maple syrup and beat together with a whisk.
 Add the eggs and beat well, then add the yogurt and vanilla and mix well.
 (If the coconut oil solidifies in contact with cold ingredients, gently warm the mixture in the microwave in 30 second bursts.)

 - Pour the wet ingredients into the dry and mix with a big spoon, just until combined (a few lumps are ok).
 Divide the batter evenly between the 12 muffin cups.
 Sprinkle the tops of the muffins with turbinado sugar.
-Bake muffins for 13 minutes, or until the muffins are golden on top and a toothpick inserted into a muffin comes out clean.
+Bake muffins for 13 to 16 minutes, or until the muffins are golden on top and a toothpick inserted into a muffin comes out clean.

 - Place the muffin tin on a cooling rack to cool.
 If you have leftover muffins, store them, covered, at room temperature for two days, or in the refrigerator for up to 4 days.
 Freeze leftover muffins for up to 3 months.

 *Carrot grating tips: You can grate the carrots by hand, or for an easier option, use the grating attachment on your food processor.